markjprice/web-dev-net9/docs/errata/errata.md

 In the next edition, I might change the duration to ten seconds to give readers more time to review the console output and click reload.

-# Chapter 8 - When you cannot use constructor injection
+# Page 267 - When you cannot use constructor injection

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 7, 2025](https://github.com/markjprice/web-dev-net9/issues/21).